d-bl/inkscape-bobbinlace/Home.md

 ## Usage

-Below a screenshot with the menu and dialogs of the plugins.
+The screenshot below shows the menu and dialogs of the plugins.
 See the sidebar for further help pages.

 * **Regular Grid** (created by [Veronika](https://github.com/veronika))